City-of-Helsinki/drupal-gh-actions/README.md

 Sentry Cron monitoring ensures the Artifact build runs as expected.
 To set it up:

-1. In Sentry, go to Crons → + Add Monitor and use the following settings:
+1. In Sentry, go to **Crons → Add Monitor** and use the following settings:
    - Name: GitHub Artifact
    - Project: Your project
    - Schedule: Select Cron.
 The value should match your project's schedule in the artifact.yml file.
 Default is 0 0 ** 0.